eggheads/eggdrop/doc/sphinx_source/mainDocs/tls.rst

     control ssl certificate verification.
 A value of 0 disables verification completely.
 A value of 1 enables full verification.
     Higher values enable specific exceptions like allowing self-signed or expired certificates.
-Details are documented in eggdrop.conf.
+Details are documented in conf/example.conf.

 Copyright (C) 2010 - 2021 Eggheads Development Team